OrkhanHuseynli/service_template_golang/README.md

 NOTE: If you requests fail in Windows machines then you can check in the Oracle WM if guest ports are linked to the ones in the host.
 Go to VM's settings (usually with the general name "default") -> Network -> Advanced -> Port Forwarding -> Adds new port forwarding rule
 -> put `Host IP` 127.0.0.1 and `Host port` 8080, also add `Guest port` 8080

+#### 6. docker-compose
+Inside `docker-compose.yml` file you can define services that will make up your application.
+In example, we are describing two services: our example code that we have just built and the second is a simple service that curls this API.

+To avoid conflicts when starting a stack, we can pass -p projectname to the docker-compose up command; this will prefix the name of any of our containers with the specified project name.

+To remove any stopped container that you have started with dockercompose, we can use the particular compose command rm and pass the -v argument to remove any associated volumes: <br/>
+`docker-compose rm -v`

 #### Appendix